-Run evaluations
+Run and review evaluations

 On the Evaluations page, click on “Run evaluation” button in the upper right corner of the screen.